JohnDuncanScott/example-rest-service/README.md

 ## Backend
 * TODO comments mention most limitations
 * There is no dynamic exchange rate data
-* There is no dynamic products data
 * There are no JavaDocs
-* Code coverage limits not defined
+* Code coverage limits not defined but unit test coverage is reasonably high
+* Thread safety has not been tested

 ## Frontend
 * The styling is poor.
 Uses basic Bootstrap components.
 However, all functionality works and will test Backend.